What Is XDR?

-Extended detection and response (XDR) is a unified cybersecurity solution that collects and analyzes data from multiple sources to prevent, discover and respond to cyberattacks.
+Extended Detection and Response (XDR) is a unified cybersecurity solution that collects and analyzes data from multiple sources to prevent, discover, and respond to cyberattacks.
 XDR expands on Endpoint Detection and Response (EDR), which is limited to endpoints.
 In contrast, XDR identifies and addresses cyber threats across an enterprise's entire digital environment, including its network, cloud storage, applications, and endpoints.

 Benefits of Extended Detection and Response

 According to Gartner, an XDR solution provides enterprise cybersecurity teams with:

 With a complete view of all potential network and endpoint vulnerabilities, enterprise security personnel can better prevent cyber threats.
 If a cyberattack occurs, XDR enables faster discovery, response, and remediation, freeing up valuable resources for other business projects.